|Course Type||Course Name||Number of Credits||Focus|

 This course will engage the student in a hands-on learning experience in a laboratory setting.
 The research project will involve experimental design, data collection and analysis, written report and oral presentation.

-Elective Courses for the Graduate Diploma in Medical Sciences
+Example of Elective Courses for the Graduate Diploma in Medical Sciences

 Department of Biomedical and Molecular Sciences